markjkelly/markjkelly/README.md

-Hi, I'm Mark 👋

-**From code to cloud to customer — closing the loop on what success looks like.**

 Outcome Customer Engineer at Google Cloud — focused on landing valuable workloads with our most strategic customers.

 I drive end-to-end deployment plans, clear technical blockers, and get customers to production value as quickly as possible.